missionpinball/mpf-docs/config/variable_player.rst

          ramps: 1      # adds 1 to the player's "ramps" variable
       ramp_1_timeout:
          ramps:
-           score: 0      # sets the player's "ramps" variable to 0.
+           int: 0        # sets the player's "ramps" variable to 0.
            action: set   # means that this event will "set" (or reset) the variable to the value, rather than add to it
       ramp_2_hit:
          score:
-            score: 25000 * current_player.ramps  # multiplies the value of the current player's "ramps" variable by 25,000 and adds the result to the player's "score" variable
+            int: 25000 * current_player.ramps  # multiplies the value of the current player's "ramps" variable by 25,000 and adds the result to the player's "score" variable
-            block: true   # "blocks" this scoring event from being passed to scoring sections from lower-priority modes
+            block: true   # "blocks" this event from being passed to variable player sections from lower-priority modes
       counter_treasure_value_complete:
          treasure_name:
             string: RUBY  # Sets the player's "treasure_name" variable to a string called "RUBY"